 message was largely on the first and second coming of Christ, and so his

 ministry was anointed with grace and mercy.
-In all of their struggles they
+In all the struggles of the

-understood that they weren’t doing it for themselves but for those who
+understood they weren’t doing it for themselves but for those who

-prophet is the rejection of his message, because he knows their consequences,
+prophet is the rejection of his message, knowing their consequences.

 (110d) Thy kingdom come